AdisonCavani/distro-grub-themes/README.md

 Alternatively you can download zip package - **Code -> Download ZIP**

 #### Clone the repository
+You can clone repository or go to [release page](https://github.com/AdisonCavani/distro-grub-themes/releases) and download a single theme
 ```
 git clone https://github.com/AdisonCavani/distro-grub-themes.git
 ```